-The epitopes of MOG recognized by autoantibodies from patients are located in the loops that link the β-sheets of the extracellular part of MOG (Mayer et al., 2013; Tea et al., 2019).
-We produced this extracellular part in a correctly folded form and confirmed the beta-sheet conformation by circular dichroism (Spadaro et al., 2018; Marti Fernandez et al., 2019).
-We used this part of MOG for two ELISA variants.
-In one, MOG-1-125 was bound to typical MaxiSorp plates and in the other MOG-1-125 was enzymatically biotinylated at the Avi-tag of its C-terminus and bound in a site-directed manner to streptavidin plates.
-Both ELISAs were validated with r8-18C5 (Suppl.
-Fig. 1).
-We analysed 18 patients with MOG-Abs and compared the anti-MOG-reactivity obtained by CBA using full-length MOG with the recognition of MOG by the two ELISA variants (Fig. 1).
-The MaxiSorp ELISA detected MOG-Abs in 4/18 patients, while the streptavidin-biotinylated MOG-ELISA detect 9/18 patients with MOG-Abs.
+MOG-1-125 displayed on an ELISA plate allows detection of MOG antibodies only in a few patients part of MOG.^{19,25} We produced this extracellular part in a correctly folded form and confirmed the β -sheet conformation by circular dichroism.^{24,26} We used this part of MOG for two ELISA variants.
+In one, MOG-1-125 was bound to typical MaxiSorp[TM] plates and in the other MOG-1-125 was enzymatically biotinylated at the Avitag of its C-terminus and bound in a site-directed manner to streptavidin plates.
+Both ELISAs were validated with r8-18C5 (Supplementary Fig. 1).
+We analysed 18 patients with MOG-Abs and compared the anti-MOG reactivity obtained by CBA using fulllength MOG with the recognition of MOG by the two ELISA variants (Fig. 1).
+The MaxiSorpTM ELISA detected MOG-Abs in 4/18 patients, while the streptavidin-biotinylated MOG-ELISA detected 9/18 patients with MOG-Abs.
 Thus, an ELISA using site-directed binding of MOG-1-125 is superior to a random binding of MOG-1-125.
 However, even this improved ELISA did not detect half of the patients who scored positive in a CBA with MOG-transfected cells.